static Vector4 Lerp( Vector4 a, Vector4 b, float frac, bool clamp )

 Description

-The Vector4.Lerp method performs a linear interpolation between two Vector4 values, a and b, based on a given fraction frac.
+The Vector4.Lerp method performs a linear interpolation between two 4-dimensional vectors, a and b, based on a given fraction frac.
 This method is useful for smoothly transitioning between two vectors over a specified range.
-The interpolation can be clamped to ensure the result stays within the bounds of a and b.

 Usage